-1.5.3.5.2 TSF self-testing
+1.5.3.5.2 TSF Self-Testing

 The TOE contains a suite of self tests to test specific security functionality of the TOE.
-It contains data integrity checks for testing specific TSF Data of the TOE and for testing the stored TOE executables.
+It contains an on-demand Data Integrity Test to verify the integrity of specific TSF Data of the TOE, and an on-demand Code Integrity Test to verify the integrity of TOE executable code files stored on the primary storage drive.

-1.5.3.5.3 Reliable timestamps
+1.5.3.5.3 Reliable Timestamps

 The TOE contains a system clock that is used to generate reliable timestamps.
-In the evaluated configuration, TOE can optionally be configured to synchronize its system clock with a Network Time Protocol (NTP) server.
+In the evaluated configuration, the TOE must be configured to synchronize its system clock with a Network Time Protocol (NTP) server.

-1.5.3.6 TOE access protection
+1.5.3.6 TOE Access Protection

-1.5.3.6.1 Inactivity timeout
+1.5.3.6.1 Inactivity Timeout